Lucamiras/sleep-apnea/README.md

 | ConvNext | 3 (No apnea, Hypopnea, Obstructive Apnea) | 0.65 |

 ## Background
-The sleep apnea syndrome is a chronic condition that affects quality of life and increases the risk of severe health conditions such as cardiovascular diseases.
-However, the prevalence of the syndrome in the general population is considered to be heavily underestimated due to the restricted number of people seeking diagnosis, with the leading cause for this being the inconvenience of the current reference standard for apnea diagnosis: Polysomnography.
+The **sleep apnea syndrome** is a chronic condition that affects quality of life and increases the risk of severe health conditions such as cardiovascular diseases.
+However, the prevalence of the syndrome in the general population is considered to be **heavily underestimated** due to the restricted number of people seeking diagnosis, with the leading cause for this being the **inconvenience** of the current reference standard for apnea diagnosis: Polysomnography.
 Various home-based apnea detection systems are being developed, profiting from information in a restricted set of polysomnography signals.
 Better results are achieved by incorporating various signals, including EEG, ECG and EKGs, blood oxygen saturation as well as heart rate.

-However, in this project, I limited myself to using breathing sounds exclusively.
-I did this to set myself an interesting challenge, to limit the scope of the problem to be achievable in the limited timeframe of the project (two-and-a-half weeks), but also because the ambition of the project is to develop an at-home solution that can be used without the need for additional equipment or expensive wearables.
+However, in this project, I purposefully limited myself to using **breathing sounds exclusively**.
+I did this to set myself an interesting challenge, to limit the scope of the problem to be achievable in the limited timeframe of the project (two-and-a-half weeks), but also because the ambition of the project is to develop an **easy-to-use at-home solution** that can be used without the need for additional equipment or expensive wearables, enabling more people to use the solution.

 ## Dataset
-The PSG-Audio dataset is a freely available open-source dataset comprising 212 polysomnograms along with synchronized high-quality tracheal and ambient microphone recordings.
+The **PSG-Audio dataset** is a freely available open-source dataset comprising 212 polysomnograms along with synchronized high-quality tracheal and ambient microphone recordings.
 This dataset is crucial for developing and testing my model.
+I would like to extend a special THANK YOU to the team who spent time and resources to create this dataset and make it available for free.

 ![PSG-Audio dataset](images/dataset.jpg)

 ## Solution Approach
-A convolutional neural network architecture will be used to classify the spectrogram files of different apnea types and non-apnea events based on ambient recordings alone.
+A **convolutional neural network architecture** was used to classify the spectrogram files of different apnea types and non-apnea events based on ambient recordings alone.
 The process involves several key steps:

 ### Data preprocessing:
 1. **Data Preprocessing**: Key challenges of this project were handling large volumes of data.
 The PSG-Audio data is stored in the EDF file format (European File Format), while the labels are stored in RML files.
 Data preprocessing included the following steps: